 Let’s take a look at why CPA review courses are not deductible on your personal income tax return.
 Keep in mind that I don’t practice in public accounting or do professional tax work anymore.
-This is just my opinion based on my research and experience.
+This is just my opinion based on my research, self-study, and experience.
 Run this by your CPA if you have any questions.

 That being said, let’s look at the different scenarios.

 Can You Deduct CPA Review Expenses on Your Tax Return?

 Basically, there are two different ways you can look at the cost of buying a CPA prep course.
 It can either be considered an educational expense or an unreimbursed business expense.

 Furthermore, both of these options are treated differently for tax purposes and reported in different places on the Form 1040.
 Let’s take a look at each.

 Can I Deduct CPA Exam Review Costs as an Educational Expense?